NERC-CEH/VegSci.jl/README.md

 ## Background

-in vegetation science using the Julia programming language (Bezanson et al. 2017)
+`EcoVeg.jl` contains tools for vegetation science using the Julia programming language (Bezanson et al. 2017).

 Solves two language problem (Roesch et al. 2023)

 Aims to collate functionality found in JUICE, vegan, MAVIS into a single location with a user-friendly API and transparent methodologies.
+With the aim of assisting in the creation of reproducible analysis (Sperandii et al. 2024).

 Nomenclature follows Theurillat et al. (2021).